Get

 • Explore local community resources for low-cost vaccinations and spaying/neutering.

-Adopting a dog is not only a lifetime emotional and practical commitment, but it is a significant financial one as well.
-To give a dog a happy and healthy life, it is important to meet not only its most basic needs but also individual and breed-specific ones.
-The initial costs that come with adopting a dog are approximately $670–$2,320.
-After that, you can expect to pay $280–$740 per month on food, grooming, health care, and entertainment for your favorite pooch.
-Before you fall in love with a sweet dog at an adoption event, make sure that you have the financial means to give it the best life possible.
+Adopting a dog is not only a lifetime emotional and practical commitment, but it is also a significant investment.
+To give a dog a happy and healthy life, it is important to meet their most basic needs and breed-specific ones.
+The initial costs of adopting a dog are approximately $670–$2,320.
+After that, you can expect to pay $280–$740 monthly on food, grooming, health care, and entertainment for your favorite pup.
+Before you fall in love with a sweet dog at an adoption event, make sure that you have the financial means to give them the best life possible.

 See also: